destroyer246k/OOPS-in-Cpp/README.md

 ## 5. Class – Types of Methods
 **Logic:**
 This program demonstrates two types of method definitions: inside the class and outside the class.
-The `Cube` class calculates the volume of cubes using both styles, showing flexibility in defining member functions.
+The `Cube` clas calculates the volume of cubes using both styles, showing flexibility in defining member functions.

 Method outside synatx:
 ```